BlockchainCommons/GordianWallet-iOS/Docs/Install-from-source.md

-# Installing Gordian Wallet from Source
+# Installing GordianWallet from Source

-You can build the Gordian Wallet by installing a number of tools on your local Macintosh.
+You can build the *GordianWallet* by installing a number of tools on your local Macintosh.

 ## 1. Install XCode